Preliminary necropsy results confirm horse’s tongue was intentionally cut off

-The 28-year-old horse named Annie had to be euthanized Wednesday night because it wouldn’t have been able to eat or drink without its tongue.
+The 28-year-old horse named Annie had to be euthanized Wednesday night because she wouldn't have been able to eat or drink without its tongue.

-The first Thurston County animal control officers on the scene when the horse’s problem was discovered Tuesday thought it was an intentional act, but then questions were raised by a veterinarian as to whether the horse might have severed its own tongue in an accident.
+The first Thurston County Sheriff's deputy on the scene after the horse's problem was discovered Tuesday thought it was an intentional act, but then questions were raised by a veterinarian as to whether the horse might have severed its own tongue in an accident.

-The necropsy performed by forensic veterinarian Victoria Smith, of the Steamboat Animal Hospital, showed it was no accident.
+The Necropsy performed by forensic veterinarian Victoria Smith, of the Steamboat Animal Hospital, showed it was no accident.

 Preliminary results indicate intentional trauma, Deputy Carrie Nastansky said, adding that there was a very clean cut all the way at the base of the tongue.